Engee documentation

 Description

-The Engee Function block allows the use of Julia language code in Engee models.
+Block Engee Function allows you to use Julia code in Engee models.

-For more information about the Julia programming language, see Programming.
+Read more about the Julia programming language on the page Programming.

-In the Engee Function block it is allowed to use most of the features of Julia language.
-However, usage of the Pkg package manager is not allowed.
+In the block Engee Function It is acceptable to use most of the features of the Julia language.
+However, the use of the Pkg package manager in the block is not provided.

-To integrate Julia code into the Engee model you need to:
+To integrate the Julia code into the Engee model, you must:

-1. Add to the model the block Engee Function from the Basic/User Functions section of the block library blocks library icon;
+1. Add a block to the model Engee Function from the Basic section/Custom functions Block libraries blocks library icon;

 2. In settings window debug article icon 1 on the Main tab of the block Engee Function click on the Edit Source Code button to open the source code editor (EngeeFunctionCode):